 If you have adequate assets to support your standard of living through your retirement and plan on leaving an inheritance to your heirs, considering annual Roth conversions could be a benefit to your heirs.
-Each year, you could make partial Roth conversions of your IRA assets so that your heirs will inherit Roth IRA assets and not Traditional IRA assets.
+Each year, you could make partial Roth conversions of your IRA assets so that your heirs will inherit Roth IRA assets (which will not incur a tax liability when withdrawn by your heirs) and not Traditional IRA assets (which are taxed as income when withdrawn).
 Even small conversions today could mean income tax savings for your heirs as the funds could continue to grow tax-free over your lifetime.
 Once inherited, the new provisions of the SECURE Act require withdrawal of all assets of the inherited account within ten years.
 Exceptions to this rule are allowed in special circumstances, such as if the beneficiary is a surviving spouse, minor, disabled, chronically ill, or not more than 10 years younger than the deceased IRA owner.